 - Greg Egan's Quarantine focuses heavily on neural mods that alter people's thought processes - for instance, Sentinel allows a person to stay focused and alert through long periods of inactivity, and Boss allows a person to play with their circadian rhythm, meaning that they can fall asleep at-will or set aside the effects of fatigue.
-The protagonist in particular modded himself to not be bothered by his wife's death, which is implied to be semi-common.
+The protagonist in particular used a mod that dulls emotions to keep the mind clear for rational/tactical thinking (standard issue for police officers) to not be bothered by his wife's death, which is implied to be a semi-common form of abusing mods.
 More conventionally, the book also mentions that most southern Australians have black skin to combat the destruction of the ozone layer.

 - Rob Grant's Colony has backstreet grafters, who can (illegally) replace existing organs and add extra body parts.
 A prostitute offers one character a handjob with a hand with a vagina in the palm.